 - Click Generate Token to display the Generate a New API Token options.

 - Enter a new token name, for example myinitials_mytoken.

 - Set the Token TTL to never expire.

-If you create a token that is set to expire, then the VMware Cloud on AWS operations from vRealize Automation Cloud will stop working when the token expires and continue to not work until you update the cloud account with a new token.
+If you create a token that is set to expire, then the VMware Cloud on AWS operations from VMware Aria Automation will stop working when the token expires and continue to not work until you update the cloud account with a new token.

 - In the Define Scopes section, select All Roles.